-A thriving culinary scene made Bilbao a magnet for foodies, and Bilbao Ria 2000 steadily transformed the City's riverbanks from industrial brownfields to walkable and lively public spaces for tourists and locals to enjoy.
-(See Appendix 9: Before and after images.)
-Word of the City's transformation spread around the world, and prizes started to flow in, including the special award at the ninth Venice Biennial of Architecture in 2004 and the Lee Kwan Yew World City Prize in 2010.
+A thriving culinary scene made Bilbao a magnet for foodies, and Bilbao Ria 2000 steadily transformed the city's riverbanks from industrial brownfields to walkable and lively public spaces for tourists and locals to enjoy.
+Word of the city's transformation spread around the world, and prizes started to flow in, including the special award at the ninth Venice Biennial of Architecture in 2004 and the Lee Kwan Yew World City Prize in 2010.
 In 2018, the same year it collected the Best European City prize, Bilbao was selected as the host city for the World's Fifty Best Restaurants awards.